zevbaker/Byte-me/For-Loop/Readme.md

 Armstrong numbers in given range are: 1 153 370 371 407

 31. Write a program in C to display the pattern like a diamond.
-Go to the editor

     *
    ***